 In the Vintage Three Volt Fuzz, one of the three 2N270 transistors or the original schematics is replaced with an AC125 or GC301 germanium, due to a lack of 2N270s with satisfying properties for a great match of three.
 The unique voice and indiosyncrasies of the pedal remains the same.

 Download the Reuss FZ-01 Vintage Three Volt Fuzz manual here

 PLEASE NOTE: Prices at the webshop are listed without VAT.
 For customers in the European Union 25% VAT is added at check-out.

-*EU-customers also please note: Your pedal ships with the AC125 germanium transistor removed.
+*EU-customers also please note: Your pedal ships with the AC125/GC301 germanium transistor removed.
 This one sits in a socket, and you’ll be receiving it separately to install yourself.
 This is in order to ship a product which complies with EU environmental regulations (CE-marking/RoHS compliance).
 My supplier of the 2N270 germaniums insists they are RoHS compliant, so these are soldered in.